 In the grocery store, make sure to look for firm, dense heads without spotting, and bright, spritely green leaves (sometimes grocers remove these, but they are protective and are a good freshness indicator).
 Cauliflower is best stored in your loosely wrapped refrigerator for about a week.
 It can also be blanched and frozen (save the stalks to add a sweet flavor to a vegetable stock).
 Some recipes will recommend blanching cauliflower, as in our Marinated Vegetable Salad.

-For some traditional cauliflower recipes:
+For a traditional cauliflower recipe:

 Leeks and red peppers, onto the baking sheet and into the oven as you make a fast mustard vinaigrette and walk away!

-Cauliflower in soups:
+Cauliflower in soup:

 Very Green Soup